beardsleym/password-generator/README.md

 - Palau
 - The Federated States of Micronesia
 - Marshall Islands

-  > We request the data in imperial (Fahrenheit) otherwise we request it in metric (Celcius)
+We request the data in imperial (Fahrenheit) otherwise we request it in metric (Celcius).

 ### ZXCVBN